Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Methodology

 Due to the limited number of observed BNS mergers (only two confirmed events), empirical constraints on their merger rate remain highly uncertain, with a wide 90\% credible interval of $[10, 1700] \text{ Gpc}^{-3} \text{ yr}^{-1}$ reported by \citet{KAGRA:2021duu}.
 Using the best-fit parameters from Table~\ref{tab:parameters}, we obtain:

 which comfortably lies within the broad empirical constraints.

-Figure~\ref{Partial_MRD} illustrates the redshift and mass dependence of the best-fit merger rate densities for BBH, BHNS, and BNS systems.
-At fixed stellar mass (right panels), the merger rates peak around \( z \approx 1 \), consistent with the cosmic star formation rate history modeled by \citet{Madau:2014bja}, which peaks at \( z \approx 2 \).
-At fixed redshift (left panels), BBH and BHNS mergers show a relatively flat distribution at low stellar masses and a pronounced peak around \( 8 \times 10^{10} \, \text{M}_\odot \) that emerges at low redshift.
-This peak reflects the cumulative effect of galaxy mergers occurring during the delay between BCO formation and coalescence, a period during which the host galaxy mass grows and its star formation rate and metallicity can change significantly.
-In contrast, BNS mergers exhibit a sharper peak at higher stellar masses, which shifts with redshift, suggesting a distinct dependence on host galaxy properties.
-For a detailed discussion, see \citet{Santoliquido:2022kyu}.
+Figure~\ref{Partial_MRD} illustrates the mass and redshift dependence of the best-fit merger rate densities for BBH, BHNS, and BNS systems.
+At fixed redshift (left panels), BBH and BHNS mergers display a relatively flat distribution at low stellar masses and a pronounced peak around $8 \times 10^{10}\,\mathrm{M}_\odot$ that becomes more prominent at low redshift.
+This feature reflects the cumulative effect of galaxy mergers occurring during the delay between BCO formation and coalescence, a period over which the host galaxy mass increases and its star formation rate and metallicity can evolve significantly.
+In contrast, BNS mergers exhibit a sharper peak at higher stellar masses, which shifts with redshift, indicating a distinct dependence on host-galaxy properties.
+At fixed stellar mass (right panels), the merger rates peak around $z \approx 1$, broadly consistent with the cosmic star formation rate density, which reaches its maximum at $z \approx 2$ in the model of \citet{Madau:2014bja}.
+For a detailed discussion of these trends and their astrophysical interpretation, we refer the reader to \citet{Santoliquido:2022kyu}.